What are zero-click searches?

 Zero-click benefits: discover true keyword potential

 Zero-click searches impact the potential for organic traffic because keywords that previously drove traffic may become less effective when answers are provided on the SERP.
-For publishers relying on traffic volumes to generate ad revenue, whole content clusters may prove less successful at generating search traffic even when the volume of searches for a keyword stays the same or even grows.
+For publishers relying on website traffic volumes to generate ad revenue, whole content clusters may prove less successful at generating search traffic even when the volume of searches for a keyword stays the same or even grows.

 Assessing the true potential of keywords generating clicks through to your site is vital for optimizing your keyword strategy.
 To do that, you need to discern zero-click trends.

-Up until recently, Similarweb’s zero-click metricshowed a yearly average percentage of zero clicks per keyword.
-This helps optimize your SEO, PPC,and search strategy for keywords that drive site visits and engagement.
+Up until recently, Similarweb’s zero-click metric showed a yearly average percentage of zero clicks per keyword.
+This helps optimize your SEO, PPC, and search strategy for keywords that drive site visits and engagement.
 The metric is part of the keyword generator and other keyword research features.

 With the improved zero-click search on Similarweb, you can see how zero-clicks changed over time and obtain monthly data.
 These insights let you improve traffic projections and enhance your keyword strategy.